pragma-framework/framework/README.md

 	[...]
 	+-- public

-Assuming you have this tree, you can make availabe the needed assets as follow:
+Assuming you have this tree, you can make available the needed assets as follow:

 	$ cd public/
 	$ mkdir assets/